haseebno1/HabitSeed/README.md

 npm install
 ```

-3. Run the web app in development mode:
+3. Start the development server:
 ```bash
 npm run dev
 ```

+Visit `http://localhost:5173` in your browser to start using the app.

-### Building for Web
+### Building for Production

 To build the web application: